quantdrent/ESP32-The-Index-Prescript/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green)

 A physical device aiming to recreate the pager/beeper device rien used to recive prescript.
-Feel free to do anything about this project but please give credits/attributions
+Feel free to do anything about this project but please give credits/attributions and if you want to feel free to tag me if u make it lol @quantdrent on tiktok

 > This version is made for a 1.3 inch **(4 pins)** oled screen you will need to tweak the enclosure and the code if you wish to use other versions of the screen